visgl/luma.gl/docs/api-reference/webgl/vertex-array.md

 Attributes is an object with key-value pairs: `{nameOrLocation: value, ....}`.

 * `nameOrLocation` - (*string|number*) The name of the attribute as declared in the shader, or the location specified by a layout qualifier in the shader.
+The name can contain an offset to the actual location in the format of `name__LOCATION_0`.
+This is useful for setting *mat* type attributes.
+See the section at the bottom for more details.
 * `value` - (*Buffer|Array|typed array*) An attribute value must be a `Buffer` or a typed array.

 Each value can be an a `Buffer`, an `Array` starting with a `Buffer` or a typed array.